turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 Using your journal, take a few minutes to answer the following:

-- What are the most important/significant ideas or elements about the JS engine executes code?
+- What are the most important/significant ideas or elements about how the JS engine executes code?
 - Why is it important to understand scope?
 - What makes closures special?